KarsvdBerg/ImagingProject/Main Project/Theorie Romy.md

 To see the accuracy score on the validation set when training the model, we use the 'accuracy' metric.

 #### Training the model
 We use model.fit() to train our model.
-We have three epochs, which means that the model will cycle three times trough the data.
+We have three epochs, which means that the model will cycle three times through the data.
 The model will improve up to a certain point if you run more epochs.
 After that certain point, the model will stop improving during each epoch.
 [2] --> WILLEN WIJ HET BIJ 3 HOUDEN OF DAARIN OOK NOG TESTEN?

 #### Making predictions
 We use the ROC curve to see the actual predictions are model has made.